jalcock-training/azure-hybrid-landing-zone/docs/architecture/hub-and-spoke-network.md

 - Private endpoints can be added later to enhance security without redesigning the network.
 - Azure Firewall is intentionally excluded to avoid unnecessary cost but can be added as a future enhancement.
 - Security controls are applied at the subscription and resource‑group level rather than through management‑group inheritance.
+- All administrative access is routed through an ephemeral jump‑ACI, eliminating the need for public SSH or RDP.
+- Diagnostic logging is enabled for NSGs, VMs, and platform services to provide visibility into network activity.

 ## 6. Integration with Hybrid Resources